This page was printed on:

 “What helped me the most was having a fellow transplant mom tell me about her medicine organization process.
 It made things so much easier to have a true system when we got home.” — Carie Semenko, heart recipient parent

-Some of the required immunizations that are given to children are “live” vaccines, which work by giving the patient a very small amount of the actual virus so the immune system learns to ﬁght that virus.
-Most transplant centers recommend that transplant recipients do not receive live vaccines after transplant.
+Some of the required immunizations that are given to children are “live” vaccines.
+The vaccines work by giving the patient a very small amount of the actual virus so the immune system learns to ﬁght that virus.
+Most transplant hospitals recommend that transplant recipients do not receive live vaccines after transplant.
 They also recommend that patients being listed for transplant get any live vaccines before transplant whenever possible.

 Your child receives added protection if other children, family, friends and others they come in contact with are up-to-date on their vaccines and ﬂu shots.
 This is called herd immunity.

-Ask your child’s school nurse to inform you if any students have a community illness that is controlled by vaccines, such as chicken pox.
-If your child is not immunized and has been in close contact with that student, there is a risk of getting chicken pox.
+Ask your child’s school nurse to inform you if any students have a community illness that is controlled by vaccines, such as chicken pox and measles.
+If your child is not immunized and has been in close contact with that student, there is a risk of getting the illness.
 Call your transplant coordinator for advice on what to do.

-Your child’s immune system is compromised in order to prevent organ rejection, so it is very important to avoid exposure to sources of infection.
-Good hygiene is part of this, as well as decreasing exposure by avoiding others who are ill, being careful in public places, where germs may be present on doorknobs or countertops.
+Your child’s immune system is lowered in order to prevent organ rejection, so it is very important to avoid exposure to sources of infection.
+Good hygiene is part of this, as well as decreasing exposure by avoiding others who are ill and, being careful in public places, where germs may be present on doorknobs or countertops.
 Carry hand sanitizer in case soap and water are not available.

-- If ﬂying, it’s best to pull medications out of your bags and identify it to TSA.
-It will always get an extra screening.
-So plan for extra time.
+- If ﬂying, it’s best to pull medications out of your bags and identify them to TSA.
+They will always get an extra screening, so plan for extra time.

-- If traveling for a biopsy, try to limit movement in your child’s surgery site (groin, chest, etc.).
+- If traveling for a biopsy, try to limit movement at your child’s surgery site (groin, chest, etc.).
 Very young children should be in a stroller.
-A wheel chair may be helpful.
+A wheelchair may be helpful.